We may earn commission from affiliate links →

 The basic concept of each water filtration system is the same: Remove harmful substances from drinking water.
 There are multiple methods of accomplishing this.
 Most systems use a filter element that water is passed through to remove contaminants.
 There are also light- and chemical-based systems.

-Ultimately, you should be concerned about how clean it gets your water, how long it takes to filter a usable quantity — which is variable based on your needs — and how long the system will last.
-When you consider lifespan, don’t just think about the water volume you can filter before the cartridge needs replacing.
+Ultimately, it would help if you were concerned about how clean your water gets, how long it takes to filter a usable quantity — which is variable based on your needs — and how long the system will last.
+When considering lifespan, don’t just think about the water volume you can filter before replacing the cartridge.
 You should also determine how robust it is.
 After all, a broken water filter does you no good.

 Finally, there’s value.
 It’s difficult to put a price on your health, but if your needs are only for a personal filter, you probably shouldn’t shell out for a large, group-oriented system.